Remo, a webapp to manage datasets and annotations for Computer Vision

 python -m remo_app

 Remo will be served by default in its own Electron app.
-But you can also access it through your browser at localhost:8123
+But you can also access it through your browser or embed it in a Jupyter Notebook.

-In case you need support or want to give us some precious feedback, you can get in touch with us at:
+In case you need support or want to give us some precious feedback, you can get in touch with us on our forum.

 #!css hello AT remo DOT ai